 Avandia is primarily used to help people with type 2 diabetes control blood sugar levels.
 Marketed by GlaxoSmithKline, regulators in Europe have banned the sales and use of Avandia.
 In the U.S., the Food & Drug Administration (FDA) only permits use in cases where every other diabetes medication has failed.

-If Avandia harmed you or a loved one, Burnetti, P.A.’s affiliated drug litigation attorneys may be able to help.
+If Avandia harmed you or a loved one, Burnetti, P.A.’s affiliated defective drug attorneys may be able to help.
 Avandia, also prescribed under the generic name rosiglitazone, was once the largest selling diabetes drug in the world.
 GlaxoSmithKline, the makers of Avandia, made over $5 billion in sales.
 Several years after the drug was brought to market, regulators confirmed extensive dangers associated with the drug.
 Upon learning of the potential harm, fewer doctors prescribed Avandia.
 This led to a decline in sales and less profit for GlaxoSmithKline.